euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

 three ones.
 In order to accelerate the rendering, it would be judicious to perform these tasks in parallel, which is not simple using Python.

-For the tile loading, we could build on our remote virtual slide framework in order to perform an intelligent read-ahead and to eventually prepare the data for the texture.
+For the tile loading, we can build on our remote virtual slide framework in order to perform an intelligent read-ahead and to eventually prepare the data for the texture.

 The parallelisation of the texture loading is the most difficult part and it depends of the OpenGL implementation.
-Modern OpenGL Extension to the X Window server (GLX) supports texture loading within a thread, but this approach could not be used efficiently in Python due to the GIL.
+Modern OpenGL Extension to the X Window server (GLX) supports texture loading within a thread, but this approach cannot be used efficiently in Python due to the GIL.
 Moreover we cannot use a separate process to do that since it requires processes could share an OpenGL context, which is only available for indirect rendering (glXImportContextExt).
-Also we could not be sure the multi-threading would be efficient in our case due to the fact we are rendering a subset of the mosaic at a time and thus textures have a short life time.
+Also we cannot be sure the multi-threading would be efficient in our case due to the fact we are rendering a subset of the mosaic at a time and thus textures have a short life time.
 And the added complexity could prove to be a drawback.

-Since our mosaic could be irregular, we cannot found by a simple computation which tiles are in the viewport.
+Since our mosaic can be irregular, we cannot found by a simple computation which tiles are in the viewport.
 Instead we use an R-tree for this purpose.
 All the tiles boundaries are filled in the R-tree.
 And to get the list of tiles within the viewport, we perform an intersection query of the R-tree with the viewport boundary.